 It's also one of two pack with utility two-seaters - R.E.8 and Roland, British and German.
 If you want less action packed careers involving photo recon, artillery spotting or bombing missions, I suggest these two.
 You may use these two seaters to bypass the Bloody April / Wings of fury era planes - fly on D.H.2, transfer to R.E.8 squadron then switch to Camels or S.E.5 as they become available.

 In multiplayer, E.III and D.H.2 are useful mostly against each other and to show how badass you are by flying them aganst later types.
-But with introduction of Roland, new British F.E.2 and soon Sopwith 1 1/2 Strutter, we may see proper early war multiplayer yet.
+But with introduction of Roland, new British F.E.2 and Sopwith 1 1/2 Strutter, we start seeing proper early war servers.

 In multiplayer, D.VIIF is the titular ultimate best fighter and reason enough to buy the pack.
 It won't outturn the Camel (or Dr.I) and it won't outfly the SPAD, but it can fight them all and it's very forgiving to pilots errors.
-The D.VIII, Breguet and D.H.4 are all great planes, but I don't see them that much in multiplayer.
-Maybe I'm looking at wrong servers.Battle of Saint-Michell
+The D.VIII, Breguet and D.H.4 are all great planes, D.H.4 seemm to be preferred by aggresive Entente players when available .Battle of Saint-Michell

 (Halberstadt CL.II, Sopwith Dolphin, Pfalz D.IIIa, Bristol F2B)